Cpl Paul Schaus

 Mission Accomplished on Dec.
 20, 2012

-While on his second deployment with the 2nd Battalion, 3rd Marines, Corporal Paul Schaus lost both legs after stepping on a landmine during a firefight with insurgents in Helmand Province, Afghanistan on June 5, 2009.
+On June 5, 2009, while on his second deployment with the 2nd Battalion, 3rd Marines, Corporal Paul Schaus lost both legs after stepping on a landmine during a firefight with insurgents in Helmand Province, Afghanistan.

 Following a mission protecting another squad while it destroyed an enemy bunker, Cpl Schaus and his squad came under enemy fire.
 For nearly an hour, the mortars and small arms fire continued as Cpl Schaus and his squad held their ground and engaged the enemy at close range.